How to Make Plywood Smooth and Shiny in 6 Ways

 To make plywood smooth and shiny, you must carefully inspect the plywood again to identify any splits in the wood grain.
 If there’s a crack in the wood or pocket holes, fix it with a wood grain filler.
 While using paste wood filler, follow the manufacturer’s guidelines.

-Our experts recommend waiting till morning to sand the wood after you apply wood grain filler.
+I recommend waiting till morning to sand the wood after applying wood grain filler.

 marine grade plywood various thickness